zenmonkeykstop/qubes-doc.rtd/user/templates/debian/debian.rst

 Package installation errors in Qubes 4.0
 ----------------------------------------

-If some packages throw installation errors, see `this guide. </doc/vm-troubleshooting/#fixing-package-installation-errors>`__
+If some packages throw installation errors, see :ref:`this guide. <user/troubleshooting/vm-troubleshooting:fixing package installation errors>`